John Pearson in Conversation.

 From Radio Luxembourg, John finally moved to Capital – on the back of a pub conversation – and then heard that Virgin Radio was starting up.
 He joined as the first employee.
 He’s a big fan of what he describes as the ‘Virgin Way’.
-The company is a perfect example of brand taking precedence over product.
+The company is a perfect example of a brand taking precedence over the product.
 At Virgin, the outcome is always what matters most.

 Working with Chris Evans was always interesting – and, at times, challenging (as mentioned above).
 Chris was a natural talent but, famously, things went awry for a while.
 John shared about his experiences at length but, quite naturally, decided that some things were best confined to the lucky audience present at Hay Hill.